aromanxu/CMPE-331-exercises/README.md

 3) Beşir Saoud 116200096 (CMPE)
 4) Khaled Mohmmed Mohammed Elbeltagy 117207071 (EEEN)

-Our idea is Rental Power Bank since everyone use smart phone in daily life, so we do want to produce a rental power bank box.
+Our project idea is about rental powder bank since there is huge potential demand in the real world.
+Everyone is using smart phone nowadays, we think it will be such a nice ideal to make a project.
+Our jobs (CMPE Student) is to do coding  of how power bank box works and our EEEN student will create a machine box to charge it and make a specific powder bank.